 The brain will release adrenaline and endorphins to elevate mood and increase physical alertness, helping the body and mind handle the accident.
 Some victims may seem calm after a collision because these hormones help block pain and stress.

 The psychological impact of a car crash can also be significant, especially if the victim suffered a great amount of pain, damage, loss, or death of a loved one.
 Survivors can experience anxiety, depression, PTSD, and other disorders.
+It may vary how long it takes to feel pain after an accident due to adrenaline, shock, and other factors.

-How Can an Attorney Help If You Were Injured in a Crash?
+How Can an Attorney Help if You Were Injured in a Crash?

 A lawyer can help you gather the necessary documentation to prove the severity of your injuries and how these impact your life.
 This includes medical documentation from your doctor and proof of the damage to your car.